liangzifei/MRH-Net/README.md

 > We have uploaded several MRI and histological datasets online, which can be downloaded for free.
 Please see README in /Train_Data

-> Once demo_trainingG.m finishes, the prepared training data will be saved in a .mat file.
+> Once demo_trainingPrep.m finishes, the prepared training data will be saved in a .mat file.
 One example .mat file can be founded in folder /Train_Data

    - The training samples will then be used to train a neural network using demo_training.m in Matlab.
 Please update the following parameters in the code.